microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/PutRelativeFile.rst

     (indicates *specific* mode) or **X-WOPI-SuggestedTarget** (indicates *suggested* mode) request headers is used.
 The expected behavior for each mode is described in detail below.

+    The PutRelativeFile operation may be called on a file that is not locked, so the **X-WOPI-Lock** request header is not included in this operation.
+An example of when this might occur is if a user uses the *Save As* feature when viewing a document in read-only mode.
+The source file will not be locked in this case, but the PutRelativeFile operation will be invoked on it.

+    Note, however, that a file matching the target name might be locked, and in *specific* mode, the host must respond with a :statuscode:`409` and include a **X-WOPI-Lock** response header as described below.

     ..  admonition:: Excel Online Note

         Excel Online uses this operation as part of the *Save As* feature.
 If this operation is not supported, the